Tell us about your case, and we will tell you how we can help!

 - Out-of-pocket medical expenses such as co-pays, deductibles, etc.

-- Extracurricular activities such as entertainment, outings, trips to the movies, and other appropriate activities
+- Extracurricular activities, including entertainment, outings, and trips to the movies

-- Educational or special needs costs, including tuition, lunch money, tutoring, etc.
+- Educational or special needs costs, such as tuition, lunch money, or tutoring

 How to Calculate Child Support if You Are Self-Employed